 The Hospitality Management concentration allows students to explore the professional area of Hospitality Management from the managerial perspective.
 Courses include topics ranging from cost accounting to tourism, service operations, and marketing.
-To earn a concentration in Hospitality Management, students must augment their required BUAD or ACCT coursework with hospitality management-focused courses and complete a capstone course project, BUAD 449.
+To earn a concentration in Hospitality Management, students must augment their required BUAD or ACCT coursework with hospitality management-focused courses and complete a capstone course project (BUAD 449) on hospitality management.